ts14ic/insomnia-plugin-path-parameter-tag/README.md

-# Path parameter tag Insomnia plugin
+# Insomnia plugin - Path parameter tag

 A template tag, that can be used inside URIs as path parameters.